shivam0201/NyayaAnumana-and-INLegalLlama/code/INLegalLlama/README.md

 ## Folder Structure:
 1. **Continued_PreTraining:** This folder includes the code and dataset required for continued pre-training of the model.
 It encompasses all the resources necessary to run the pre-training phase.

-2. **Inference:** This folder is dedicated to evaluating the final models obtained from both the Continued Pre-Training and Supervised Fine-Tuning phases on inference tasks using two distinct datasets: PREDEX_TEST and ILDC Expert data.

-3. **Supervised_FineTuning:** Includes the code and data for conducting supervised fine-tuning on our two downstream tasks: Prediction and Prediction with Explanation.
+2. **Supervised_FineTuning:** Includes the code and data for conducting supervised fine-tuning on our two downstream tasks: Prediction and Prediction with Explanation.
 This folder details the process for fine-tuning the models for specific tasks related to judgment prediction.

 ### Important Note:
 Before running any code in the current folder, please ensure you: